JennyTay/FutureBioImpacts_Flow_Temp/README.md

 **geographic data**

 **wtrshd_bundry.RData**:  Shapefile with the names and geometries of the six watersheds in the study region
 **elv_comid.RData**: Stream elevations from StreamCat for each of the NHD stream reach COMIDs in the study region, along with the 'high' or 'low' designation that we used
 **NHD_strm_rvr_map.RData**: Shapefile of the NHD stream reaches in the study region with COMID, filtered for only streams and rivers
+**clusters.RData**: Shapefile with the selection of NHD stream reaches with no dams in the watershed and in the cluster with low land modifaction that we used in our analysis

 **Scripts**

 **flow.Rmd**: Analysis of changes to streamflow
 **Temp.Rmd**:  Analysis of changes to stream temperature
 **bio_predictions.Rmd**:  Analysis for changes to habitat suitability